Vineet1615/lung_cancer_detection/README.md

 The model demonstrates high accuracy in distinguishing between cancerous and non-cancerous lung tissue, highlighting its potential as a reliable diagnostic tool.

-## Future Enhancements

-- **Expand Dataset**: Incorporate more diverse images to improve generalization.
-- **Integrate Additional Models**: Explore other architectures to enhance performance.
-- **Develop Comprehensive Interface**: Create a user-friendly platform for seamless integration into clinical settings.
 *Early detection saves lives.
 Harnessing the power of AI, we aim to revolutionize lung cancer diagnosis.*